FrontEndFoxes/school-curriculum/7-vue/README.md

 How cute! 🐶

 But the idea is to make this link dynamic, so it's time to create your first Vue variable.
 First, you have to add `data()` to your Vue component.
 This function should return an object of our Vue variables.
-Let's create one in the `<script>` block.
-Overwrite the current `<script>` block in `App.vue`:
+Let's create one with the `<script>` block.
+To complete this add the `<script>` block to the bottom of `App.vue`: After the `</template>`

 ```js
 <script>